matviiv8/Medicard/README.md

 # Medicard

-### The idea of the project: the online medical card is similar to Medics
+### The idea of the project: the online medical card is similar to Medics or Eleks

 </div>